Heavy Equipment Technician - Transport Trailer Mechanic

 The working environment for heavy equipment technician – transport trailer mechanics varies considerably from one job to another.
 Some transport trailer mechanics work in modern laboratories overhauling fuel injection pumps and delivery systems.
 Others work at construction or industrial sites, sometimes outdoors in all types of weather conditions.
 Travel requirements and hours of work may also vary.

 There is some risk of injury involved in working with heavy equipment and power tools.
-However, proper safety standards are maintained at all times.
+Proper safety standards are maintained at all times.

 The work is most rewarding for those who enjoy achieving expertise with precise work, problem solving and working with their hands.

-To be successful in the trade, truck – trailer mechanics need:
+To be successful in the trade, transport trailer mechanics must have:

 - good vision, hearing and sense of smell to diagnose problems